ztory/happening/README.md

 # Happening
-Happening is an event hub with a focus on "namespacing" events to groups.
+Happening is an event hub for Android with a focus on scoping events to specific groups.

 ### Sender / Listener
 A regular use case would be to listen on some global event, for example ONLINE_STATUS that would send events with `payload` equal to `true` or `false`.
 The code for implementing that would look something like this: